pranaypareek/csci-ua.0480-fall2017-003/slides/01/variables-control-structures.markdown

 </code></pre>
 <pre><code data-trim contenteditable>
 Joe Versoza
-ReferenceError: name is not defined
+ReferenceError: full is not defined
 // name is in scope, so full is Joe Versoza
 // but full is not in scope in last line
 </code></pre>